ska-telescope/skampi/charts/sdp-prototype/README.md

 Which correctly shows that the configuration is currently empty.

-### Start a deployment test workflow
+### Start a test dask workflow
 Assuming the configuration is prepared as explained in the previous section, we can now add a processing block to the configuration:

-    $ sdpcfg process realtime:testdeploy:0.0.7
+    $ sdpcfg process realtime:testdask:0.0.1
     OK, pb_id = realtime-20190807-0000
     $ sdpcfg ls values -R /
     Keys with / prefix: